compsocialscience/summer-institute/partner.md

 - _Do you have any sample budgets?_

 Yes.
 Here are some [sample budgets](https://docs.google.com/spreadsheets/d/1_2BimdmWNLSVYqTmwrEZcQxv3j3LCyU0hQyW0vZYCk8/edit?usp=sharing) for a partner location with 20 participants.
 However, you will need to adjust the numbers to align with the costs at your location.

+- _Do you have any tips for how to run a partner location?_

+Yes.
+Here's some [advice about running a partner location] (link coming soon).